-An inclusive week of "hands on" study in the field of church music in which the participants plan, prepare, and participate in a wide variety of church services.
+This course is an inclusive week of "hands on" study in the field of church music in which the participants plan, prepare, and participate in a wide variety of church services.
 Emphasis will be placed on service playing, organ repertoire and console conducting.
 Three credits.